rachfop/takomo-docs/docs/organizations/policies.md

 ## Policy Configuration

-Configuration structure for each policy type is identical and is given in an object whose keys are policy names and values are policy objects containing configuration for the corresponding policies.
+The configuration structure for each policy type is identical and is given in an object whose keys are policy names and values are policy objects containing configuration for the corresponding policies.

 A policy object has the following keys: